Tips on how to photograph the aurora borealis

 The auroral belt encircles the geomagnetic north pole, and in this zone, the aurora can be seen approximately 250 nights a year.

-Because the aurora are drawn to the earth’s magnetic poles, far northern and southern latitudes offer excellent opportunities for viewing auroral displays.
+Because the aurora are drawn to the earth’s northern and southern magnetic poles, latitudes closer to the poles offer excellent opportunities for viewing auroral displays.
 The “auroral zone” (also called “belt” or “oval” is the region in the circumpolar north where the aurora borealis can be seen approximately two-thirds of the year.
 This region reaches all eight circumpolar countries.
 While the chances of seeing the aurora are statistically much more significant in the aurora belt region, it is unnecessary to travel there to see them.

 During large geomagnetic storms, the aurora oval expands, and the northern lights can be seen in more southerly latitudes.
 However, this may happen on a much more limited frequency.
 In the U.S., Alaska is the only state under the aurora belt.
 Because the aurora is drawn to the earth’s magnetic poles, far northern and southern latitudes offer excellent opportunities for viewing auroral displays.